 LSPA’s “Let’s Be Clear” Campaign

-• Runoff carrying contaminants degrades water quality and leads to algae and cyanobacteria blooms
+Contaminated runoff degrades water quality and can cause algal and cyanobacteria blooms

-• There are ways to reverse this trend by choosing personal actions to protect water quality
+We can each help to reverse this trend by choosing actions that protect water quality.

-• Inaction would be devastating to our natural resources and our entire local economy
+Inaction will be devastating to our natural resources and economy.

-The primary causes of water quality decline are:
+Primary causes of water quality decline may include:

 What can an individual do to help?